 An involuntary discharge from a long-term care facility occurs when the facility provides a 30-day written notice to a resident informing him/her of the need to move out of the facility.
 By law, a facility must permit residents to remain in a facility and not discharge them unless:

 - The resident’s health has improved sufficiently so he/she no longer needs the services provided by the facility;

 - The safety and health of individuals in the facility is endangered;

 - The resident has failed, after reasonable and appropriate notice, to pay for a stay at the facility; or

 Residents have the option to appeal an involuntary discharge within seven (7) days of receiving notice.

 Discharge Notification Process

-New regulations went into effect in November 2016 requiring notices for all discharges/transfers from a facility to be provided to the Office of the State Long-Term Care Ombudsman.
-The OSLTCO is still reviewing and making determinations regarding the impact of this regulation; however, we can offer the following comments:
+Regulations went into effect in November 2016 requiring notices for all discharges/transfers from a facility to be provided to the Office of the State Long-Term Care Ombudsman.

 Please consult your facility counsel, corporate counsel or industry trade association for additional guidance regarding these notices.

-If you are a long-term care resident or tenant in need of assistance with an involuntary discharge, or if you are a facility staff member with questions or concerns about the discharge process, call the Discharge Specialist at (866) 236-1430.
+If you are a long-term care resident or tenant in need of assistance with an involuntary discharge, or if you are a facility staff member with questions or concerns about the discharge process, call the Office of the State Long-Term Care Ombudsman at (866) 236-1430.